 Winter is usually the cheapest time of year to purchase a home.
 Sellers are often motivated, which automatically translates into an advantage to you.
 Most people suspend their listings from around Thanksgiving to the New Year because they assume buyers are scarce.
-The ones that do list at that time usually want to sell as soon as possible.
+Sellers who do list at that time usually want to sell as soon as possible.
 They may even be more willing to throw in extra perks such as appliances and window treatments.

 Potentially lower purchase prices aren’t the only savings.
 Real estate agents want to make sales during the slow periods and are more open to negotiating closing costs and commissions.

-Even though prices are cheaper during the winter, the inventory is much more limited.
+However, while prices are cheaper during the winter, inventory is much more limited.
 Your dream home may be harder to find with such a limited selection.

 Despite winter home-searching challenges, the closing process tends to be speedier.
-Lenders process fewer applications during the winter season.
-Real estate professionals are usually more accessible and inspectors have less backlog.
+Lenders process fewer applications during this season.
+Real estate professionals are usually more accessible, and inspectors have less backlog.

 Spring is a hot time of year for the real estate market.
-The warm weather and end of school tend to draw out sellers and buyers in droves, which creates a healthy marketplace.
-That’s both good and bad if you’re in the market for a new home.
+The warm weather and end of the school year tend to draw out sellers and buyers in droves, which creates a healthy marketplace.
+That’s both good and bad if you’re looking for a new home.
 Choices abound, but so does your competition.
 You may even find yourself in a bidding war.

 There’s also pent-up demand.
 Sellers and buyers can often sit it out during the winter months.
-Sellers generally price their homes high during the spring and bidding wars tend to break out, which can make it a challenging environment in which to purchase a home.
+Sellers generally price their homes high during the spring, and then bidding wars tend to break out, which can make for a challenging environment in which to purchase a home.

 Home prices may be top dollar, but buying in the spring is popular for a lot of reasons.
-Families want to get settled before a new school year, there’s more time to shop for a home together and the weather makes it a more enjoyable experience.
+Families want to get settled before a new school year, there’s more time to shop for a home together and the weather makes it an overall more enjoyable experience.